lehmansarahm/ravel/README.md

   * `--custom`, `-c`: specify custom classes or params for Mininet
   * `--verbosity`, `-v`: set logging output verbosity (debug|info|warning|critical|error)

-For example, to run Ravel with Mininet in the background, on a topology with a single switch and two hosts:
+For example, to run Ravel with Mininet in the background, on a topology with a single switch and three hosts:

     sudo ./ravel.py --topo=single,3

-To run only the database component of Ravel (i.e., no Mininet) on the same topology, connecting to the database `mydb` with username `myuser`:
+To run only the database component of Ravel (i.e., no Mininet) on the same topology, using database `mydb` and username `myuser`:

     sudo ./ravel.py --topo=single,3 --onlydb --db=mydb --user=myuser

 ### Ravel CLI Commands

-The Ravel CLI has a number of commands to monitor and control the applications and the network:
+The Ravel CLI has a number of commands to monitor and control applications and the network:

   * `help`: show list of commands
   * `apps`: list discovered applications